MetaMudraGames/Orbital-judgement-day/IDENTITY/IDENTITY_CARD_SPEC.md

 ║   ▪ Your performance metrics                                    ║
 ║   ▪ Your ethical reasoning patterns                             ║
 ║   ▪ Your observable traits under pressure                       ║
-║   ▪ The Operator's assessment of your failure                   ║
+║   ▪ The Operator's summary of your game                   ║
 ║   ▪ Your own words, thrown back at you                          ║ ║   ▪ A tamper-proof verification signature                     ║
 ║                                                                 ║
 ║   The card is portable across MetaMudra games.                  ║ ║   The Operator remembers everyone.                              ║